microsoft/FluidFramework/BREAKING.md

 ### Add assertion that prevents sending op while processing another op
 `preventConcurrentOpSend` has been added and enabled by default.
 This will run an assertion that closes the container if attempting to send an op while processing another op.
 This is meant to prevent non-deterministic outcomes due to concurrent op processing.

+### Add fluidInvalidSchema errorType to DriverErrorType enum
+Added fluidInvalidSchema errorType in DriverErrorType enum.
+This error happens when non-fluid file was mistook as a Fluid file, and is unable to be opened.
+The innerMostErrorCode will also be "fluidInvalidSchema".
+This is not breaking change yet.
+But if clients do not add handling for this error, their existing version of applications may start receiving this error in the future, and may not handle it correctly.

 # 2.0.0